-Wildlife is in trouble.
+Wildlife is under threat.
 Habitats are fragmented, there isn’t enough space for wildlife to move around, and many of our plants and animals are declining.

 The Government is working right now on creating new laws – an Environment Act - to protect our country’s wildlife.
 We are telling MPs in Surrey that the laws must be strong enough to make sure wildlife thrives.